spectrocloud/librarium/content/docs/06-integrations/00-generic-vm-vsphere.md

 <br />

 <InfoBox>
 During a first-time deployment, <b> preVMDestroyCmd</b> won't be invoked.
-However, if there is any change in cloud-init, then the VM resource will get recreated, preVMDestroyCmd will be invoked before deleting the VM, and once preVMDestroyCmd is executed successfully, then only the VM resource will be deleted.
+However, if there is any change in cloud-init, then the VM resource will be recreated, preVMDestroyCmd will be invoked before deleting the VM, and once preVMDestroyCmd is executed successfully, only then the VM resource will be deleted.

 <br />
 <br />
-Once the VM is deleted, before another VM is created, <b>preVMInitCmd</b> will be invoked.
+Once the VM is deleted and before another virtual machine is created, <b>preVMInitCmd</b> will be invoked.
 </InfoBox>

 <br />